 Price: $349.98 | Read Full Review: Netgear Nighthawk X8 Review | Features: Four high-gain antennas, AC5300 transmission

 WHY IT’S A TOP PICK: The Netgear X8 handles fiber optic performance – for a price.

-Netgear’s Nighthawk line of routers have proven hugely successful for the company, and when you see the performance stats of the Nighthawk X8 it’s not hard to understand why.
-This is a big, bold router that takes no prisoners on the battlefield or off, and impresses with solid performance over any range.
+Netgear’s Nighthawk line of routers has proven hugely successful for the company, and when you see the performance stats of the Nighthawk X8 it’s not hard to understand why.
+This is a big, bold router that takes no prisoners on the battlefield or off, and impresses with a solid performance over any range.